top of page

 Groundwater

-The Bar Holdings UGA swap would be detrimental to groundwater, river water, and salmon runs.
+The BAR Holdings UGA swap would be detrimental to groundwater (including well water), river water, and salmon runs.
 The forestland on which the developers want to build a mini-city has one of the highest water tables in the county and extremely permeable soil.
 The aquifer most likely flows into the Deschutes River nearby.
-Additionally, several important documented springs emerge nearby to feed baseflow in the Deschutes River.
+Additionally, according to the hydrology report prepared by the county, several important documented springs emerge nearby to feed baseflow in the Deschutes River.
 Depending on the springs’ capture areas, the flow to these springs has the potential to short-circuit (accelerate) the movement into the river of any contaminants in stormwater, leaks, and spills.
 Along with contamination risk, there are instream flow impacts.
 The Deschutes River near these parcels frequently fails to meet Minimum Instream Flows.
 As with all rivers, adequate streamflows must be maintained for water quality and aquatic habitat.
 The Deschutes Watershed is classified as “high risk” by Ecology.
 Yet, stormwater management requirements at the Bar Holdings parcel would possibly further reduce Deschutes River discharges.
 This would exacerbate the river's already lower-than-required Minimum Instream Flows.

 The project would also put development pressure on surrounding rural and natural resource lands, further impacting the river.
 This is because extending sewer service to the parcel is a de facto encouragement of land development around the parcel.
 Many developable parcels south of the proposed site are also very close to the river and would be subject to similar water supply limits, stormwater design limitations/costs, leaks/spills and streamflow reductions.
 The multiple hydrologic liabilities of the proposal suggest that other locations further from the Deschutes River and closer to existing water/wastewater utility service might be superior development alternatives.